tursodatabase/libsql/doc/trusted-schema.md

 in elements of the schema such as CHECK constraint, DEFAULT values, generated columns, index expressions, or in the WHERE clause of a partial index that are potentially under the control of an attacker.
-Normal elements be have like Innocuous if TRUSTED\_SCHEMA=on and behave like direct-only if TRUSTED\_SCHEMA=off.
+Normal elements behave like Innocuous if TRUSTED\_SCHEMA=on and behave like direct-only if TRUSTED\_SCHEMA=off.

-Application-defined functions and virtual tables go in as Normal unless the application takes deliberate stesp to change the risk level.
+Application-defined functions and virtual tables go in as Normal unless the application takes deliberate steps to change the risk level.

 For backwards compatibility, the default is TRUSTED\_SCHEMA=on.
 Documentation will be updated to recommend applications turn TRUSTED\_SCHEMA to off.